mozilla/science.mozilla.org/README.md

 Mozilla Science
 ===============

-Helping researchers leverage the open web.
+Making research collaborative, accessible, and usable.

-The Mozilla Science Lab, an initiative of the Mozilla Foundation, helps researchers leverage the open web.
-We facilitate learning around open source and data sharing, as well as offer fellowships that empower researchers to lead in their communities.
+The Mozilla Science Lab, an initiative of the Mozilla Foundation, works to make research collaborative, accessible, and usable.
+We do this by:

+* Empowering the next generation of leaders through fellowships and mentorship;
+* Facilitating project-based learning around open data and open source;
+* And supporting and advocating for a growing community of researchers working openly.

 ##Report a Problem
 Find a problem with any of Mozilla Science's websites?
 Open a new issue in the Issue Tracker on the right, and we'll jump on it as soon as we can!